-If the district sometimes grants extra sick leave days, the question "TRS records indicate that your district granted excess sick leave days for the following school year (include years the district indicated they granted days on the Sick Leave Questionnaire).
+If the district has indicated on any of the Sick Leave Questionnaires completed for the year listed on the Sick Leave Certification that they have granted extra sick leave days, the question "TRS records indicate that your district granted excess sick leave days for the following school year (include years the district indicated they granted days on the Sick Leave Questionnaire).
 Were excess sick leave days granted for this member?"
-Answer "yes" or "no".
+Answer "yes" or "no."